VeriorPies/MineCloud/README.md

 *For more details, please check out the [wiki page](https://github.com/VeriorPies/MineCloud/wiki/How-does-MineCloud-work%3F).*

 ## Discord Server
 Feeling interest in MineCloud?
-Feel free to join our [Discord Server](https://discord.gg/fuTdbYrbZm)!
+Join our [Discord Server](https://discord.gg/fuTdbYrbZm)!

 ## How To Setup?